S

 These numbers fluctuate between test rounds, and your own results will depend on your sending practices, list hygiene, and authentication setup.
 But the platform you choose sets the baseline.
 A tool with consistently poor deliverability means a percentage of your audience simply never sees your emails — and you are paying to send them anyway.

-Before choosing a platform, check the latest deliverability test results from EmailToolTester or similar independent sources.
+Before choosing a platform, check the latest deliverability data from EmailDeliverabilityReport (updated monthly) and EmailToolTester's feature ratings.
 Do not rely on what the platforms claim about themselves.

 Automation Depth Varies Wildly